nymtech/dev-portal/src/tutorials/ipfs-service-provider/download-implementation.md

 }

 ```
-We added the in the new if statement that will be invoked whenever a message that contains a `type` of `"received"` contains a `downloadableFileData` property within the received object.
+We added the in the new `if` statement that will be invoked whenever a message that contains a `type` of `"received"` contains a `downloadableFileData` property within the received object.
 This indicates that we have received back downloadable data from our Service Provider.

-To turn that data into something we can download, we'll need to implement the new function that we can see in our added code, `executeFileDownload()`.
+To turn that data into something we can download, we'll need to implement the new function that we can see in our above code modifications, `executeFileDownload()`.

 At the bottom of our `index.ts`, lets implement this as our last new function for our User Client.